Getting Started with Accelerated Reader 360 Assigned Reading

 You can also assign article assignments to your class or group.
 When you open Accelerated Reader 360 Instructional or Assigned Reading, the starting page gives you three ways to assign work to your classes or groups:

-You can also create groups that you can use to assign work.
-Accelerated Reader 360 will also recognize groups that you've created in other Renaissance programs for reading.
+You can also create groups that you can use to assign work in Accelerated Reader 360.

 Students can then log in and complete the assignments you've given them.
 If the article requires highlighting and tagging, they select the text to highlight and choose the tag to apply.
 They may also be asked to answer questions and take a quiz.